milosz275/pico-led-controller/README.md

 ## Software

-The code is written in C and follows `src`/`include` structure.
+The code is written in C and follows `src, include` structure.
 The project is based on the Raspberry Pi Pico SDK and FreeRTOS.

 ### Build